roman-koshchei/mutato/README.md

 # mutato
+stato mutavely

-hook to work with state like with mutable object
+React hook to work with state like with mutable object